kishorekrrish/sfdc-website/_posts/2019-10-12-create-record-in-lwc.md

 ---
 layout: post
-title: How to Create a Record in Salesforce Lightning Web Components using Apex
+title: How to Create a Record in Salesforce using Lightning Web Components and Apex
 date: '2019-10-12T22:25:00.000-07:00'
 categories: [ Lightning Web Components, Apex ]
 permalink: /2019/04/how-to-create-record-in-lightning-web.html
-description: How to Create a Record in Salesforce Lightning Web Components using Apex.
-We are going to see how to create a record in Salesforce with LWC and Apex.
-In LWC documentation, there were two examples shown for creating a record in LWC.
-Using UiRecordApi, LDS.
-These two are the recommended ways.
-These two methods work fine with one record.
-But what if there is a requirement where you need to insert more than one record on button press.
-In these kind of situations this method may come handy
+description: Ignoring the two recommended ways suggested by Salesforce to create a record, let's create a record using Lightning Web Components and apex.
 image: assets/images/create-rec-lwc/create-rec-lwc.png
 toc: true
 author: kishore